HOW TO FILL IN AN ET1 FORM

 Once the claim form has been submitted the tribunal will send a copy to your employer who will then have the option to respond or defend themselves.

 It can take several months to receive a date for your employment tribunal hearing.
 Whilst you wait you can continue to engage in conciliation if you wish.
-Organizations such as Your Employment Settlement Service (YESS) can provide advice on reaching a settlment.
+Organisations such as Your Employment Settlement Service (YESS) can provide advice on reaching a settlement.
 You can also use the time to prepare your witness statement, find legal advice and compile evidence.
-You can find a list of solicitors on the law society website, and organizations such as LawWorks may be able to help you access pro bono legal representation.
+You can find a list of solicitors on the Law Society website and organisations such as LawWorks may be able to help you access free legal representation (pro bono).